applied-numerical-algorithms-group-lbnl/proto/README.md

 Courtesy of the Applied Numerical Algorithms Group, Lawrence Berkeley National Laboratory

 ### Introduction
-Proto is a middleware layer that allows performance portability in scientific computations on structured grids.
-* Proto has a high-level interface to enable stencil computations and pointwise calculations with a minimum of code.
-This productivity layer makes for much cleaner and smaller scientific codes.
-* Proto allows users to have performance portability between platformas (including accelerator-based platforms) without having to change user code.
-* Proto includes data structures which support embedded boundary (EB) calculations.
-Embedded boundary calculations done properly require data to live on a more complex graph structure than simple arrays can support.
+Proto is a flexible, expressive, and lightweight performance library focused on providing tools for building high-order simulations on structured grids using adaptive mesh refinement (AMR).
+Proto provides:
+* A clean, multi-level interface allowing developers to use as much or little of Proto as is needed for their application
+* High level abstractions for easily building AMR-based solvers on simple or mapped-multiblock problem domains
+* Expressive methods for specifying complex, high order computations using a minimalist, math-like syntax while avoiding excessive boilerplate
+* A flexible backend equipped to target various heterogeneous computing platforms containing CPUs as well as both NVidia and AMD GPUs

 ## Including Proto
 Proto requires very little effort to include in an external project.
 Proto consists entirely of header files, so there is no "build" at all.
 The only requirements are to #include "Proto.H" in the top level application, link the proto/include directory in the external application's build, and define any relevant compile time variables (see below).
-Do not #include any other headers from Proto other than Proto.H as doing so will often lead to linking issues.
+Do not #include any other headers from Proto other than Proto.H as doing so may lead to linking issues.
  ### Compile Time Constants
  * DIM - Maximum number of spatial dimensions
  * PR_MPI - If defined, MPI code will be toggled on.
 Compatible with either of the following GPU backend options
  * PROTO_CUDA - If defined, the cuda GPU compatible backend will be toggled on.
 Not compatible with PROTO_HIP
  * PROTO_HIP - If defined, the HIP GPU compatible backend will be toggled on.
 Not compatible with PROTO_CUDA
  * PR_HDF5 - If defined, HDF5 I/O tools will be included.
  * PR_AMR - If defined, adaptive mesh refinement tools will be included
  * PR_MMB - If defined, mapped multiblock tools will be included.
 Requires PR_OPS
  * PR_OPS - If defined, built in linear algebra tools will be included.
 Requires LAPACK.